capitalone/datacompy/docs/source/snowflake_usage.rst

 - ``on_index`` is not supported.
 - Joining is done using ``EQUAL_NULL`` which is the equality test that is safe for null values.
-- Compares ``snowflake.snowpark.DataFrame``, which can be provided as either raw Snowflake dataframes or the as the names of full names of valid snowflake tables, which we will process into Snowpark dataframes.
+- Compares ``snowflake.snowpark.DataFrame``, which can be provided as either raw Snowflake dataframes or as the names of full names of valid snowflake tables, which we will process into Snowpark dataframes.

 SnowflakeCompare setup